Best Wedding Dress Styles for Hot Weather Weddings

 It’s a great option for brides who want something a little different or simply a second look that feels effortless, comfortable and fun.

-Extra Tips for Staying Cool on Your Wedding Day
+5 Quick Tips for Staying Cool on Your Big Day

-Your hairstyle can play a bigger role than you might expect too.
-An updo or loosely styled hair can help keep you cool, particularly during outdoor ceremonies or in venues with limited airflow.
+Think About Your Hairstyle: An elegant updo or loosely pinned hair will keep your neck clear, providing instant relief during outdoor ceremonies or in older venues with limited airflow.

 Comments